SheetJS/sheetjs/demos/function/README.md

 HTTP and converts it to a CSV and sends the response in the form of a string.

-To run this demo locally, run `npm i -g firebase-tools` to install the Firebase CLI and `npm i` to install the dependencies, then run `firebase emulators:start` to start the local server.
+To run this demo locally, run `npm i -g firebase-tools` to install the Firebase CLI and `npm i` to install the dependencies, then `firebase use --add` to connect to an existing Firebase project.
+Run `firebase emulators:start` to start the local server.